Congregation Sha'arai Shomayim (Mobile, Alabama): Later synagogues

+Adolph S. Moses served as rabbi from 1872 to 1881.
 Plans for a new and larger synagogue began to take shape in the first decade of the 20th century, with the cornerstone for the new temple laid on June 6, 1906 at the corner of Government and Warren Streets.
 Alabama Lieutenant Governor Russell McWhortor Cunningham was the featured speaker for the event.
 A building fund of $25,400 had been accumulated, but the congregation president, Jacob Pollock, estimated that $5000 more was needed to complete a structure that would "honor the Jewish population of Mobile."
 Construction continued and the new Government Street Temple was dedicated on June 21, 1907.
+The bold design was built like a fortress, with two large corner towers that framed an entrance, recessed into a deep and wide low arch.
 The dedication had been delayed by a week due to the organ not being completed.
 Eight rabbis took part in the dedication processional: Maximilian Heller of New Orleans; Henry Ettleson of Fort Wayne, Indiana; Bernard Ehrenreich of Montgomery, Alabama; Jacob Schwarz of Pensacola, Florida; David Marx of Atlanta, Georgia; Max Raisin of Meridian, Mississippi; Morris Newfield of Birmingham, Alabama, and Alfred Geiger Moses.

 The Government Street Temple served the congregation for many years, but after World War II the population of Mobile was shifting westward out of downtown and the congregation found the Government Street Temple difficult to keep in good repair.
 After discovering that repairs would amount to more than $20,000, the building committee decided to sell the old building for not less than $100,000 and build a new structure.
-On July 18, 1952, the committee announced that it was buying a lot on Springhill Avenue for $40,000 and hiring architect T. Cooper Van Antwerp to design a new synagogue, with a budget of $250,000.
+On July 18, 1952, the committee announced that it was buying a lot on Springhill Avenue for $40,000 and hiring architect T. Cooper Van Antwerp to design a new synagogue in the Modernist style, with a budget of $250,000.
 A groundbreaking ceremony was held on February 21, 1954 for the new temple.
 Then, on September 2, 1955, a dedication ceremony for Springhill Avenue Temple was held with Dr. Julius Mark, Senior Rabbi of Temple Emanu-El in New York City, delivering the dedication sermon.
 Today the congregation has continued to grow to its present size of about 250 families.